Quasinormal modes and excitation factors of Kerr black holes: Results

 where the expression for $\mathcal{B}^2$ can again be found in Ref.~\cite{Teukolsky:1974yv}.

 Here, we tabulate the \glspl{QNEF} for the \glspl{QNM} shown in Sec.~\ref{subsec:QNM_freq}.
 In this work, we compute $B^{(\pm s)}_{n}$ explicitly and do not use Eqs.~\eqref{eq:Bpm2conv} and \eqref{eq:Bpm1conv} to obtain $B^{(+s)}_{n}$ from $B^{(-s)}_{n}$ and vice versa.
-This is because the conversion factors involve large powers of $\omega$ (more concretely, $\omega^{8}$ for $s = \pm 2$ and $\omega^{4}$ for $s = \pm 1$), and thus, the numerical values of $\omega$ need to be determined to higher precision in order to convert $B^{(\pm s)}_{n}$ from $B^{(\mp s)}_{n}$ computed numerically.
-Moreover, we only tabulate the \glspl{QNEF} for ``ordinary modes'' ($\omega_{s\ell mn}^{+}$, where the real part of the frequencies are positive), and the \glspl{QNEF} for mirror modes $\omega_{s\ell mn}^{-}$ are related to their ordinary mode counterparts simply by a complex conjugation because of Eq.~\eqref{eq:mirror_symmetry}, i.e.,
+This is because the conversion factors involve large powers of $\omega$ (more concretely, $\omega^{8}$ for $s = \pm 2$ and $\omega^{4}$ for $s = \pm 1$), and, thus, the numerical values of $\omega$ need to be determined to higher precision in order to convert $B^{(\pm s)}_{n}$ from $B^{(\mp s)}_{n}$ computed numerically.
+Moreover, we tabulate only the \glspl{QNEF} for ``ordinary modes'' ($\omega_{s\ell mn}^{+}$, where the real part of the frequencies are positive), and the \glspl{QNEF} for mirror modes $\omega_{s\ell mn}^{-}$ are related to their ordinary mode counterparts simply by a complex conjugation because of Eq.~\eqref{eq:mirror_symmetry}, i.e.,

-These tables are available online, and a gallery of plots showing the trajectories of the mode frequency and the corresponding \gls{QNEF} for all the \glspl{QNM} tabulated in this work can be found online -- see \hyperref[sec:data_availability]{Data Availability}.
+These tables are available online \cite{qnmqnefdata}, and a gallery of plots showing the trajectories of the mode frequency and the corresponding \gls{QNEF} for all the \glspl{QNM} tabulated in this work can be found online \cite{qnminteractiveplot}.